jpalardy/warp/README.md

 ![warp demo](https://raw.githubusercontent.com/jpalardy/warp/master/assets/warp.gif)

 `warp` is a script that reads a file (`~/.warp`) and displays it in VIM.
-When you press enter, you ssh to the hostname under the cursor.
+When you press enter, you SSH to the hostname under the cursor.

+If you select multiple lines, it opens cluster ssh (`csshX`).

 Why?
 ----

+If you have a bunch of servers you can SSH to, think about how you manage that now:

-You DO NOT want to have to type the hostnames.
-You DO NOT want to create a bunch of aliases.
+* you DO NOT want to have to type the hostnames
+* you DO NOT want to create a bunch of aliases

 How?
 ----